nicknase27/dotfiles/README.md

-The Dotflies for my Personal arch linux rig with BSPWM
+The Dotflies for my Personal Archlinux rig with BSPWM